The Raincoats Album Reviews

 1979, 9/10

 The Raincoats features an unconventional band, occupying fascinating musical territory.
 They’re raw and energetic enough to fit as punk, but their weird arrangements and rhythms fit them into post-punk.
 And they’re odd and experimental, but there are enough hooks to satisfy more mainstream listeners, even if the most accessible song is the cover of The Kinks’ ‘Lola’.
-This debut was produced by Mayo Thompson of Red Krayola, who encouraged Aspinall to play like The Velvet Underground’s John Cale.
-The Slits’ Palmolive is the only drummer credited as a full member on a Raincoats album – she’d leave before this record was released.

-It’s often Birch’s driving bass that holds the tunes together, while the guitar, violin, and drums all flit around.
-The group often seem insular, immune to trends and in their own bubble, tight yet deeply unconventional.
+It’s often Birch’s driving bass that holds the tunes together, while the guitar, violin, and drums flit around.
+The group are insular, immune to trends and in their own bubble, tight yet deeply unconventional.
 ‘No Side to Fall In’ mixes dissonant violin with pretty vocals, while the violin also dominates ‘Life on the Line’.
 Neither Birch nor Da Silva have great voices, yet they have an undeniable chemistry singing together, imperfect and invigorating.
 ‘Fairytale in the Supermarket’ was originally a non-album single, but has featured as the opening track on post-1993 rereleases of The Raincoats.

 The Raincoats is unconventional but it’s invigorating, an untrained approach opening up new possibilities for a four-piece band.